History, tourist information, and nearby accommodation

 Docking was once home to a workhouse, built in 1835 to house those without any means of support.
 The theory behind the workhouses was not what we would consider charitable; conditions were intentionally made so harsh that people would be deterred from entering them at all.
 The workhouse stood on the edge of the village on the Heacham road.

->

-> It was one of the largest workhouses in Norfolk and was made to hold 450 inmates.
+It was one of the largest workhouses in Norfolk and was made to hold 450 inmates.
 Curiously, it never held more than 100 people at any one time.
-The workhouse was taken over by the military in 1916 as barrtacks for RAF personnel from nearby Sedgeford air base.
-After the war it was converted into council housing, and was later converted once again into private apartments under the name 'Norfolk Heights'.
+The workhouse was taken over by the military in 1916 as barracks for RAF personnel from nearby Sedgeford airbase.
+After the war, it was converted into council housing, and was later converted once again into private apartments under the name 'Norfolk Heights'.

->

-> St Henry Walpole
+St Henry Walpole

 Perhaps the most famous native of Docking was St Henry Walpole, a Jesuit priest born here in 1558.
 Walpole was the eldest son of Christopher Walpole.
 He was educated at Peterhouse, Cambridge, and was called to the bar at Gray's Inn, London.
 Raised as a Protestant, Walpole converted to Catholicism after witnessing the execution of Edmund Campion at very close hand.
 He was reportedly so close to Campion that his clothes were spattered with Campion's blood when he was slain.